johnschoeman/sprinkles-of-functional-programming/deck.md

 <br/>

 ### We should choose
-our progamming style based off the task at hand
+our programming style based off the task at hand

 ^ Doing so will lead to a better product.